tonytsheng/DBHUB/ORA/CSV_PARQUET/readme.md

 ### Create parquet files from tables in an Oracle database
 There are some customers that are interested in getting data out of an Oracle table and put into a parquet file for processing somewhere else - Redshift, S3, etc. Apache Parquet is an open source, column-oriented data file format designed for efficient data storage and retrieval.
 It provides efficient data compression and encoding schemes with enhanced performance to handle complex data in bulk.
 [1]
+Here are a few resources that may help for something like this.

 1. Create the stored proc write_csv:
 ```